-If an error is detected in the statement, the carriage is tabbed and a message is typed on the next line.
-The messages are listed below.
+If an error is detected in the statement, the carriage is tabbed and U, J, or P is typed on the same line.
+These indicate an unidentified operation, an improper job name, or an improper priority value, respectively.
+Valid typewriter input statements are listed below; job name is the name returned from EXPORT.

-Message Meaning

-N Unidentified operation

-J Job name is in error

-P CPR or CPT request is in error

-D Device type is in error

-INVALID REQUEST EXPORT error may be invalid job name

-Valid typewriter input statements are listed below.
-The job name is the name returned by EXPORT when the job was read in.

-Statement Function STAT, job name Obtains information on status of job CPR, job name, priority Changes priority of job; priority is four characters CPT, job name, seconds Changes central processor (CP) run time limit; maximum of five octal digits.
-Request is valid only while job is at a control point.
-RPNT or RPNT,n Reprints entire job currently being printed if n is not given; if n is given, the output file is backed up n sectors and reprinted from that point.
-RPCH Repunches entire job currently being output on card punch.
-DVT, job name, dt Diverts output for the named job to the central facility.
-If dt is not specified, all output, line printer, or card punch operations are diverted to the central site.
-The function works while a job is in either the output or input stack; however with either CP or LP specified, the function works only if the job is in the output stack.
-If LP is specified, only the line printer information is diverted; if CP is specified, only the card punch is diverted.
-The request is acknowledged by the DONE message.
-TERM, dt Terminates output on device specified by dt for job currently being output, dt = LP (line printer) or CP (card punch).
-ABT, job name Aborts job named; delivers output generated up to this point.
-The request is valid only if the job is at a control point.
-The request is acknowledged by the DONE message.
-DISP, message Transmits display message (one line of 40 characters).
-LIST Lists current contents of IMPORT job table.
-GO, dt If error type X or R occurs on card reader or punch, that unit will stop.
-Operation can be resumed by typing GO, and device type (CR for card reader or CP for card punch).
-END Shuts down remote communications.
-The com- puter halts.
-To restart, place RUN/STEP switch in RUN position to clear IMPORT job table; to avoid clearing the IMPORT job table, press the MASTER CLEAR switch and set the RUN/STEP switch to RUN.
+Statement Function STAT, job name Obtain information on status of job.
+CPR, job name, priority Change priority of job; priority is octal.
+CPT, job name, seconds Change central processor (CP) run time limit; maximum of 5 octal digits.
+RPNT or RPNT, n Reprint entire job currently being output on the printer if n is not given; if n is given, the output file is backed up n sectors and reprinted from that point.
+RPCH Repunch entire job currently being output on card punch.
+DVT, job name Divert all remote output for job named to central facility.
+TERM, dt Terminate output on device specified by dt for job currently being output, dt = LP (line printer) or CP (card punch).

+Statement Function ABT, job name Abort job named; receive output gener- ated up to this point.
+DISP, message Transmit display message (one line of 40 characters).
+LIST List current contents of IMPORT job table.
+END Shut down remote communications.

 TYPEWRITER MESSAGES Messages that may appear on the typewriter include responses to a status request and messages from IMPORT.
+Messages relating to peripheral equipment operations are given by a two-character code of the form nx.

-Monitor Message Definition time job name Job name has been loaded at remote site and is in input stack waiting to be assigned a control point; this message supplies the SCOPE job name which differs (characters 5-7) from the name supplied on job card.
-For each job entered into the system, this message is typed to obtain job name for operator communication. time job name AT CP n status CPT - time [†] SCOPE has loaded the job from disk to control point n; status equals X, W, A, etc.; CPT is followed by the accumulated central processor run time in octal seconds. time job name IN OUTPUT STACK† Central processor has completed execution of job named. time job name NOT IN SYSTEM† Job has been completed, or it never existed.
-JOB TABLE FULL IMPORT job table is full; temporarily stop loading jobs. job name JOB CARD ERROR The batch loader has detected an illegal job card; IMPORT continues to read cards looking for a correct job card; when it is found, IMPORT transmits that job to the central site.
-It does not transmit the job with the illegal job card until the card has been corrected and the job reloaded.
-CL IMPORT has lost communication with the central facility; IMPORT automatically attempts to re-establish communication. time job name IN STACK† Job name has been loaded at the remote site and is in the input stack waiting to be assigned to a control point. time job name DONE A DVT, TERM or ABT operation has been completed.
-NO JOBS This is a response to the LIST request when there are no jobs in the system.
+Monitor Message Definition job name IN STACK Job name has been loaded at the remote site and is in the input stack waiting to be assigned a control point; this message supplies the SCOPE job name, which differs (characters 5-7) from the name supplied on the job card. job name AT CP n status CPT sec SCOPE has loaded the job from disk to control point n; status equals X, W, A, etc.; CPT is the accumulated central processor run time in octal seconds. job name IN OUTPUT STACK Central processor has completed exe- cution of job named. job name NOT IN SYSTEM Job has been completed, or it never existed.
+JOB TABLE FULL, STOP LOADING IMPORT job table is full; temporarily stop loading jobs. job name PR C Printing is complete for the job named. job name PU C Punching is complete for the job named. job name JOB CARD ERROR The batch loader has detected an illegal job card; IMPORT continues to read cards looking for a correct job card; when it is found, IMPORT transmits that job to the central site.
+It does not trans- mit the job with the illegal job card until the card has been corrected and the job reloaded.

+Monitor Message Definition CL IMPORT has lost communication with the central facility; IMPORT automatically attempts to re-establish communication.
+DSC FAIL TO CONNECT The remote data set controller is not connected, not installed, or in the test mode; fatal error.
+INOPERATIVE DSC The line carrier signal is lost and/or a malfunction has occurred in the local data set; equipment failure.